School of Safety, Security & Emergency Management

 Faculty

-B. Brown, C. Combs, J.P.
-Conkwright, R. Dotson, S. Dunlap, D. Fifer, C. Foster, G. Gorbett, P. Grant, W. Hicks, S. Kozhumal, J. McGlown, T. Rawlins, J. Reichert, T. Schneid, R. Shaw, B. Simpkins, M. Snodgrass, B. Spurlock,
+A. Al Helu, L. Barnes, H. Buchenroth, J. Dodd, R. Dotson, S. Dunlap, B. Dyer, D. Fifer, C. Foster, G. Gorbett, J. Hashempour, R. Hendricks, W. Hicks, S. Kozhumal, Z. Miller, T. Rawlins, J. Reichert, T. Schneid, R. Shaw, B. Simpkins, B. Spurlock, D. Stumbo, W. Sullivan, H. Wilson‐Yue, and B. Young.

-College of Justice and Safety Residency Requirement
+College of Justice, Safety & Military Science Residency Requirement

-The College of Justice, Safety and Military Science requires that students graduating with a baccalaureate degree from the School of Justice Studies, or the School of Safety, Security, and Emergency Management, must earn a minimum of 18 upper division credit hours in the home subject of their major (excluding co-op and applied learning), as specified by Degree Works.
+The College of Justice, Safety, and Military Science requires that students graduating with a baccalaureate degree from the School of Justice Studies, or the School of Safety, Security, and Emergency Management, must earn a minimum of 18 upper-division credit hours in the home subject of their major (excluding co-op and applied learning), as specified by Degree Works.

 Bachelor’s